herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

-**While assignment length is a guideline, it is also significant.** Because students tend to use various fonts and margins, I have included approximate word counts for assignments rather than page numbers.
+**While assignment length is a guideline, it is also significant.** Because students tend to use various fonts and margins, I have included approximate word counts for assignments rather than page numbers. **Word counts for assignments do not include cover pages, honesty statements, citations, and the like.**

 **Correct spelling, proper grammar, clear phrasing, and proper and accurate citations are all *essential* in your assignments.** Ignoring these issues